 Recipients of federal aid programs are subject to federal, state and institutional regulations regarding the return of Title IV funds.
 Students who receive federal financial aid and do not attend any classes will be required to repay all of the funds they have received.
-Students who withdraw from all their classes prior to completing more than 80% of a quarter or 75% of a semester will have their financial aid eligibility recalculated based on the percentage of the term completed and will be required to repay any unearned financial aid they have received.
+Students who withdraw from all their classes prior to completing more than 60% of the term will have their financial aid eligibility recalculated based on the percentage of the term completed and will be required to repay any unearned financial aid they have received.

 At AULA, a student’s withdrawal date is:

 - The date the student officially notifies the Office of the University Registrar in writing of his or her intent to withdraw, or

 - The student’s last date of attendance at a documented academically-related activity, or